-Examples of the most popular and useful rhetorical tools
+Examples of 71 very popular and useful rhetorical tools

 Repetition of initial consonant sound in successive words (see also anaphora).
 Figure of emphasis that occurs through the repetition of initial consonant letters (or sounds) in two or more different words across successive sentences, clauses, or phrases.
 Two kinds may be distinguished: